 - Create a provision for immunity, so that the Act encourages teachers who witness bullying to report it.
 Forbid reprisals or false accusations against those who bring complaints and witnesses.

 Section 5.
 Sanctions and Civil Liability

-It is also important to make clear that any remedies specifically provided by the legislation do not waive one’s right to pursue other legal remedies.
-For example, the California law provides that, “It is the intent of the Legislature that … the remedies provided herein shall not be the exclusive remedies, but may be combined with remedies that may be provided by the above statutes.”
+It is important to note that including a private right of action in legislation has been met with opposition during previous efforts to pass anti-bullying and harassment laws, and involves addressing significant legal questions.
+In addition to addressing potential political concerns, legislators should seek consultations from local legal experts with subject matter expertise.
+Legal experts might provide helpful advice on making sure remedies specifically provided by the legislation do not waive student’s right to pursue other legal remedies.
+For example, the California law provides that, “It is the intent of the Legislature that … the remedies provided herein shall not be the exclusive remedies, but may be combined with remedies that may be provided by the above statutes.
 Cal.
 Educ.
 Code § 201(g).